abida128/CALCULATOR/README.md

 # CALCULATOR Application

 # Practice Task (Calculator)
--This repo is for basic JavaScript Practice
+- This repo is for basic JavaScript Practice
 - It has only one main folder
 - This repo is for Calculator

-#Task Given
+# Task Given
 - This task is an individual practice work

 # What does this app do??